RVC-Boss/GPT-SoVITS/README.md

 You could see a bunch of bat files in `0 Bat Files/`

-If you want to update, then run bat 0 and 1 (or 999 0 1)
+- If you want to update, then run bat 0 and 1 (or 999 0 1)
-If you want to start with a single gradio file, then run bat 3 If you want to start with backend and frontend , run 5 and 6
+- If you want to start with a single gradio file, then run bat 3
+- If you want to start with backend and frontend , run bat 5 and 6

-If you want to manage your models, run 10.bat
+- If you want to manage your models, run 10.bat

 ### Python Files